divio/divio-cloud-docs/how-to/configure-celery.rst

 multiple Celery settings as `environment variables
 <https://github.com/divio/aldryn-celery/blob/master/aldryn_config.py>`_ for fine-tuning its configuration.

-You don't *need* to use Aldryn Celery to use Celery and Django Celery on Divio Cloud - you can of course install and configure Celery components manually if you prefer, perhaps if you wish to use a version that we haven't provided support for in Aldryn Celery.
+You don't *need* to use Aldryn Celery to use Celery and Django Celery on Divio - you can of course install and configure Celery components manually if you prefer, perhaps if you wish to use a version that we haven't provided support for in Aldryn Celery.
 You will in that case need to: